Forever Young Medpsa notice of Privacy Practices

 USES AND DISCLOSURES FOR TREATMENT, PAYMENT AND HEALTH CARE OPERATIONS

-By becoming a patient at Forever Young Medspa, you are giving consent for Forever Young Medspa to use your protected health information for certain activities, including treatment, payment and other health care operations.
+By becoming a patient at Forever Young Medpsa, you are giving consent for Forever Young Medpsa to use your protected health information for certain activities, including treatment, payment and other health care operations.
 Sometimes, you may hear these three activities referred to as "TPO".

 Other uses and disclosures of your protected health information